WG-EMM-99/01 More Info |

 WG-EMM-99/15 More Info |

-Effects of the Antarctic Circumpolar Current on fishing for squid (Illex Argentinus) in the Atlantic sector of the Southern Ocean G.P.
-Vanyushin and T.B.
-Barkanova (Russia)
+Effects of the Antarctic Circumpolar Current on fishing for squid (Illex Argentinus) in the Atlantic sector of the Southern Ocean Vanyushin, G.P. and T.B.
+Barkanova

 Abstract: